berns3c/CyberChef-Recipes/README.md

 ## DNS Resolution (by Jon Glass but modified)

 Utilizes DNS over HTTP capability of CyberChef to query A record of any domain.
-I have adjusted this since Regex is not working on Jon's presentation. https://www.youtube.com/watch?v=sPIyrOPLHlY https://www.osdfcon.org/presentations/2019/Jonathan-Glass_Cybersecurity-Zero-to-Hero-With-CyberChef.pdf
+I have adjusted this since Regex of Google DNS result is outdated. https://www.youtube.com/watch?v=sPIyrOPLHlY https://www.osdfcon.org/presentations/2019/Jonathan-Glass_Cybersecurity-Zero-to-Hero-With-CyberChef.pdf